What to look for in Washington’s preseason opener

 Mitchell Tinsley, Kazmeir Allen, Byron Pringle, Dyami Brown - Who can make the most plays?

 Regarding receiver, especially the back end of the depth chart, that is all it will come down to tonight and the rest of the preseason.
 Which out of this group can stand out when they get targeted or have designed plays for them?
-Dyami Brown’s performance in his 2022 preseason nearly had him on the outside-looking-in, will he be able to have a faster start for himself this year?
+Dyami Brown’s performance in the 2022 preseason nearly had him on the outside-looking-in.
+Will he be able to have a faster start for himself this year?
 Can a player like Brycen Tremayne, who had some solid practices, enter his name into the race for a roster spot?

 We will not have all the answers to Washington’s roster problems tonight, and tonight’s game should not produce a final answer with a player or unit.
 However, the bullets are live, and that always helps.